top of page

 KULS International Human Rights Clinic

-Korea Law School Clinical Legal Education Center
+Korea University Law School Clinical Legal Education Center

 cali2.png